pitkauff/EDAV_project/README.md

 1) Where are the best restaurants of a particular cuisine located?
 2) Which area is most diverse in terms of variety of cuisines?
 3) What is the average rating by area/neighborhood?
+4) Which area is most expensive?
+Distribution of expensiveness for each area
+5) Which cuisine is most expensive?
+Distribution of expensiveness for each cuisine
+6) Case study of a restaurant: how did this restaurant get its 5-star reputation
+    a) Does rating stay constant over time (each review has timestamp)?
+    b) Did rating increase over time?
+    c) Were there any changes when an elite user commented?
+    d) Can do animated chart over time
+7) Distribution of Syrian restaurants vs. other cuisines: https://www.nytimes.com/2018/01/12/dining/toronto-syrian-food.html